 Costs Add Up Quickly

 The dollars add up fast if you start to run a tally on your drinks per day.
-If the average cost for a drink is $10, and if you and your spouse or special someone have one drink at lunch and one drink at dinner every day for a week, those costs quickly mount to up to $280 a week.
+If the average cost for a drink is $10, and if you and your spouse or special someone have one drink each at lunch and at dinner every day for a week, those costs quickly mount to up to $280 a week.
 That does not include tips.
 And, that does not include a night on the town with more than one drink planned (or not planned) for the night.

 Many hotels, resorts, and local establishments have happy hours where drink costs (most commonly beer) are significantly lower than at other times.